-The next installment of GODZone will be known as Chapter 9 – Rotorua.
-The event will be supported by Rotorua Lakes Council and hosted by the wider Rotorua District and Bay of Plenty, which is located centrally in the North Island of New Zealand.
+The next instalment of GODZone will be known as Chapter 10 – “Traverse’.
+The event will be hosted somewhere on the South Island of New Zealand.
+More information about the general area of the race will be released later in the year.
+The specific start and finish locations, together with the course between, will not be known until just before the race starts.
 Whilst GODZone is a race, it is also a journey and adventure, with teams traversing some of New Zealand’s most stunning landscapes with a logical pathway from start to finish.

-Chapter 9 – Rotorua is made up of two race categories, or sub events, running under the GODZone banner: – GZ Pure and GZ Pursuit.
-The GZ Pure and GZ Pursuit events run for 8 and a half days with ‘supported’ teams .
+Chapter 10 – ‘Traverse’ is made up of two race categories, or sub events, running under the GODZone banner: – GZ Pure and GZ Pursuit.
+The GZ Pure and GZ Pursuit events run for 8 and a half days with ‘supported’ teams.
 This means that all teams need to provide a support crew.
 Details about support crew requirements will be released in the Newsletters but you can get general information about support crews here.
 In both sub events, kayaks, canoes and certain other key items of equipment will be provided by the organisers.